planetrobbie/terraform-vault-onboard/README.md

 Note: Secret ID above is a highly sensitive variable, make sure you don't keep the corresponding command line in your shell history.

 ## Final provisioning.

+Before you can run the overall provisionning within the created namespace you need to source your set-example to inject the role_id and secret_id created in the previous step

+    source set-example.sh

 You're now ready for the real deal.
 Go back to the root of this project and run terraform